Frequently asked questions

-Aren’t all Christians really part of the same invisible church?
+Aren't all Christians part of the same invisible Church?

 Why do the Orthodox believe their church is “the Church” which preserves the fullness of the Christian Faith?
 The Orthodox Church was established by the Apostles, vanquished the early heresies of Gnosticism and Arianism, proclaimed the canon of Scripture (i.e., defined what books belong in the Bible), and defined the great Christian doctrines relating to the Trinity and the divine and human natures of Christ.
 Orthodox Church history can be traced from Jesus Himself , directly to modern times without interruption.
 It is impossible to claim that the Church is invisible.
 Were the churches established by the Apostles invisible?
 Did the formation of the Bible take place outside of history?
 Were not the ancient heresies defeated in history by the historical Church?
 The truth is, then, that the Church is visible, it has a history, and that history is identical to the Orthodox Church as it has existed down through the centuries.

-What do Orthodox Christians believe is the purpose of life?
+What do Orthodox Christians belive is the purpose of life?

 Simply put, we believe the purpose of life is for men and women to be united to God, now, and for all ages to come.
 We believe that through our union with God, we are enabled to grow into true humanity.
 Jesus Christ shows us what that true humanity is: a humanity freed of its self-centeredness and self-seeking, and thereby enabled to truly love God and all that He created (including the crown of His creation- all human beings).
 We believe it is our destiny to cooperate with the Holy Spirit, and the grace of God bestowed through the Sacraments (Mysteries), to attain the true humanity that we lost through our fall into sin.

-Are non-Orthodox Christians welcome to attend an Orthodox Church service?
+Are non-Orthodox Christians welcome to attend an Orthodox service?

 Absolutely!
 We are overjoyed when someone joins us for worship and experiences the beauty of the Orthodox Tradition.
 Because the services are somewhat different than Protestant or Roman Catholic service, it is probably a good idea to email Fr.
 Chris and tell him you intend to join us for worship.
 He will see that someone from the parish greets you and helps you find your way through the Service Book.

-Can a non-Orthodox Christian receive Communion in the Orthodox Church?
+Can non Orthodox receive communion in an Orthodox Church?